 - Conducting a complete accounting of the estate or trust: An inventory, appraisals, costs and balances, and a final accounting of how assets were disbursed is also a fiduciary duty.

-- Acting in the best interests of the beneficiaries: Any self-dealing or other conflict of interest, failure to carefully evaluate debts, failure to obtain full fair market value for property sold or using poor business judgment constitutes breach.
+- Acting in the best interests of the beneficiaries: Any self-dealing or another conflict of interest, failure to carefully evaluate debts, failure to obtain full fair market value for property sold or using poor business judgment constitutes breach.

 - Distribution of assets: Embezzlement, misappropriation, outright theft or any other failure to distribute the assets of the estate or trust as dictated by law constitutes a fiduciary breach.

-Filing a Petition for Removal
+Filing A Petition For Removal

 If you believe that the trustee or executor of a loved one’s estate is in breach of his or her duty, it is imperative that you move quickly to have them removed.
 At Pedder, Hesseltine, Walker & Toth, LLP, our attorneys have decades of experience in handling these delicate matters.
 After investigating the claim and compiling your statement and other evidence, we will file a motion with the probate court to have the trustee or executor removed from their position.
 If tangible injury has already occurred to you and the other beneficiaries, we will file suit to reclaim what is rightfully yours.

-Contact Our Bay Area Estate Planning and Litigation Law Firm Today
+Contact Our Bay Area Estate Planning And Litigation Law Firm Today

 If you believe that a trustee or executor is in breach of their fiduciary duties to you as a beneficiary of a trust or will, do not delay in seeking out the help of our experienced estate planning and litigation lawyers.
-Contact us online or call 925-297-6179 (888-355-4093 toll free) for a free 30 minute consultation.
+Contact us online or call 925-297-6179 (888-355-4093 toll free) for a free 30-minute consultation.